Learn To Use scale_color_brewer To Change Colors In ggplot2

 Table of Contents

-Fortunately R offers you several libraries made by professional designers that offer excellent color palettes for you.
-In this lesson, you will learn about one of these libraries, the RColorBrewer package.
+R offers several libraries created by professional designers that provide excellent color palettes.
+In this lesson, you will learn to use scale_color_brewer to improve your plots with professional looking colors.
 To make things more interesting, we’ll use data from the military expenses of leading capitalist countries during the Cold War era.
 Let’s paint your data story!

 content_copy Copy